10 Secret Afternoon Teas From Around the Globe

 5. Jo-an Teahouse, Inuyama, Japan

 Tucked within the peaceful grounds of Urakuen Garden in Inuyama, Jo-an Teahouse is considered one of Japan’s finest examples of traditional tea architecture, and is officially designated a National Treasure.
-Built in the 17th century by famed tea master Oda Uraku, the structure ebodies the essence of wabi-sabi: simple beauty, natural materials, and perfect harmony with its surroundings.
+Built in the 17th century by famed tea master Oda Uraku, the structure embodies the essence of wabi-sabi: simple beauty, natural materials, and perfect harmony with its surroundings.
 Visitors can take part in an authentic Japanese tea ceremony, watching as matcha is whisked with slow precision before being served with a seasonal sweet.
 Sitting on tatami mats, surrounded by shoji screens and a roji (tea garden), you feel transported to another era, where every gesture is deliberate and every sip is an act of mindfulness.

 To book a tea experience here (tip: book in advance during cherry blossom and autumn seasons) Inuyama Tourism Office ➡️ https://www.japan.travel/en/spot/1199/